berkott/lucent/README.md

 # Lucent

+During testing, install it as `pip install -e lucent`

 TODO:
 - Should I move the model hooks into the param folder or into some other folder???
 I'm not sure bc its a bit awk rn where it is...